Welcome from the Chair

 If Arendt were a twenty-first century student at Rice, she would be a student in our department: engaging with the world and challenging traditions and expectations.
-We are not only a multilingual department, but we are the only department at Rice in which you can take courses dealing with French citizenship, the Mexican Revolution, German film, Spanish Baroque drama, the literary culture of the Roman Republic, and Greek tragedy—all at the same time and in the same semester.
+We are not only a multilingual department, but we are the only department at Rice in which you can take courses on French citizenship, the Mexican Revolution, German film, Spanish Baroque drama, the literary culture of the Roman Republic, and Greek tragedy—all at the same time and in the same semester.
 Because life doesn't work according to disciplines, and your future career will require the kind of responsible citizenship that only a well-rounded education in the humanities can provide.

 Arendt’s experience of exile and intellectual intervention does not only reflect the modern condition.
 Writers and philosophers, artists, film directors, and revolutionaries have always been in transit.
 They are the real entrepreneurs of the mind, cultural ambassadors who have shaped the modern world.
 Ideas, goods, languages, and people migrate together—sometimes willingly, often forced—from the ancient Eastern Mediterranean to the global present.
 Ideas and languages are transnational.
 They cross borders, real and imagined, create literary traditions and social movements, governments, revolutions, and political economies of exchange.
 They make visible and, at the same time, they transcend the complex relationships among exile, diaspora, and home.
 They create and subvert identities.

 One book can change the world.
 Plato’s The Republic (ca. 375 BCE) introduced us to the question of justice.
 Montesquieu’s The Spirit of the Laws (1748) made us take seriously the separation of powers in the modern state.
 Goethe’s epistolary novel The Sorrows of Young Werther (1774) started the modern youth movement.
 Frantz Fanon’s The Wretched of the Earth (1961) shaped the global struggles for decolonization throughout the twentieth century.
 One book is enough.
 Really.
 Technological gadgets rarely stand the test of time.
 Books last.